terragady/MBSE-ArdRims/README.md

     wire bus to control a Hot Liquer Tank.
 Heating is timeshared with the normal Mash heater.
 USE_HLT true/false.
 10. Improved and more robust 1-wire bus reads for the sensor(s).
-11. No timer control in manual mode.
-Use the wall clock.
+11. In manual mode if the MLT temperature is reached, a clock will start and show the running time.
 12. Automatic mode is now state controlled.
 This saves memory and the code is better readable.
 13. EEPROM storage has a signature and revision marks, so upgrades to any new